GateraGael/Google-Research-Football-Environment-Experiment/README.md

 ### Installation <a name="Installation"></a>
 After struggling with the different installation instructions.
 The docker image with gpu support and tensorflow base was by far the best and that actually rendered the game.

+### Colab Quick Start<a name="Colab Quick Start"></a>

+Using the following link: [Tutorial Colab Notebook!](https://colab.research.google.com/github/google-research/football/blob/master/gfootball/colabs/gfootball_example_from_prebuild.ipynb)
+Honnestly does not teach much.
+Not sure it was inteded to teach anything or simply as a quickstart.

 <!--
 ## Some paragraph <a name="paragraph1"></a>
 The first paragraph text